HaoyangGuo/recipe-space/README.md

 Recipe Space allows you to search by either ingredients present in those recipes or by common names any recipes.

 ![Community](./public/image/feed-screenshot.png)
-It's also a platform to showcase your delicious outcome!
+It's also a platform to showcase delicious dishes your made with our recipe!

 ![Recipe](./public/image/recipes-screenshot.png)
 Powered by [Spoonacular's API](https://spoonacular.com/food-api/),